 |Note: Table is completely generated from PRIS data to reflect the latest available information and may be more up to date than the text of the report.|

-KANUPP, the oldest of the nuclear fleet of Pakistan that commenced operation in 1971, was designed to operate for 30 years.
-PAEC began life extension work of KANUPP well before its design life came to an end in 2002.
-Plant monitoring and periodic inspection indicated that major plant equipment including fuel channels, steam generators, steam condensers, turbine generators, primary heat transport pumps and feeders, were all in good condition.
+KANUPP, the oldest of the nuclear fleet of Pakistan, was designed to operate for 30 years.
+PAEC started working on life extension of KANUPP well before its design life came to an end, in 2002.
+Plant monitoring and periodic inspection indicated that major plant equipment, including fuel channels, steam generators, steam condensers, turbine generators, primary heat transport pumps and feeders, were all in good condition.

-A project entitled Safe Operation of KANUPP (SOK), was undertaken with the technical support of International Atomic Energy Agency (IAEA) to ensure safe operation by averting plant degradation due to ageing by introducing and adopting modern operational practices, in addition to improving the design.
-This scope of the project later was extended to include subproject Improved Safety Features of KANUPP (ISFK) and subproject Long Term Safety of KANUPP (LSFK).
+The project Safe Operation of KANUPP (SOK) was undertaken with the technical support of the IAEA to ensure safe operation by averting plant degradation due to ageing by introducing and adopting modern operational practices, in addition to improving the design to some extent.
+The scope of this project was later extended to include subproject Improve Safety Features of KANUPP (ISFK) and subproject Long Term Safety of KANUPP (LSFK).

 Under a comprehensive balancing, modernization and rehabilitation (BMR) project, conventional equipment of KANUPP was upgraded (e.g. building chillers, service air compressors, power cables, condenser tubing, boiler cleaning and rehabilitation, etc.).
-KANUPP also replaced its obsolete regulating computers, control and instrumentation under the technological up-grade project (TUP).
-Under TUP, most critical control and instrumentation loops and computers were also replaced.
+KANUPP also replaced its obsolete regulating computers, control and instrumentation under the Technological Upgrade Project (TUP).
+Under TUP, most of the critical control and instrumentation loops and computers were replaced.

 Various inspections and reviews of KANUPP were carried out after rehabilitation by international experts.
 On fulfilling the regulatory requirements of PNRA, KANUPP was granted a license to operate until 31 December 2010, but at a lower reference unit power level of 90 MW.
 The operation of KANUPP restarted in January 2004 and the refurbished plant operated safely after its makeover.

 The plant then was shut down on 20 November 2010 for planned maintenance.
 The shutdown period was later extended to 6 June 2011 to complete tasks required for another license renewal.
-The major jobs carried out during this outage were: a fuel channel integrity assessment, an assessment of the habitability of the emergency control centre, the lancing of the steam generator water and the creation of a critical safety parameter display system.
+The major jobs carried out during this outage were: a fuel channel integrity assessment, an assessment of the habitability of the emergency control centre, water lancing of the steam generator and the creation of a critical safety parameter display system.
 After completion of these specified jobs, PNRA issued a permit on 6 June 2011 to allow KANUPP to operate up to a power level of 98 MW.
-In May 2013, KANUPP’s gross electrical capacity was formally de-rated from 137 MW to 100 MW effective from January 2004.
+In May 2013, KANUPP’s gross capacity was formally de-rated from 137 MW to 100 MW, effective from January 2004.
 The plant was permanently shut down on 1 August 2021.

-After the Fukushima accident in Japan in 2011, the Fukushima Response Action Plan was formulated for all the nuclear power plants in the country.
+After the Fukushima Daiichi accident, the Fukushima Response Action Plan was formulated for all the nuclear power plants in the country.
 Under the plan, internal safety reviews were carried out, the design safety of future plants was enhanced, safety against external hazards was upgraded and emergency response programmes were strengthened.

-The existing nuclear power plants of Pakistan and those under construction are all turnkey projects.
-During construction and installation of operating plants (KANUPP, CHASNUPP-1, CHASNUPP-2, CHASNUPP-3, CHASNUPP-4) and plants currently under construction (KANUPP-2, KANUPP-3), PAEC has been involved in various project management activities.
-This experience will help PAEC to manage construction of future nuclear power plants.
-The engineering and design offices of PAEC can provide design and engineering services to the operational nuclear plants and also to those under construction.
-With experience, these offices will gradually their contribute in the construction of future nuclear plants in the country.
+The existing nuclear power plants of Pakistan and those under construction are considered turnkey projects.
+During construction and installation, PAEC has been involved in various project management activities.
+This experience will help PAEC to manage the construction phase of future nuclear power plants.
+The engineering and design offices of PAEC provide design and engineering services to the operational nuclear plants and those under construction, and will contribute to the construction of future nuclear plants in the country.

 The construction, expansion and upgrading of the national electric grid are the responsibilities of NTDC.